griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 ### Creating an Immunogenomic Review Report

-For our vaccine clinical trials, we have found creating a document to organize notes during the Immunogenomics Review is helpful because the review is a very manual process.
+For our vaccine clinical trials, we have found that creating a document to organize notes during the Immunogenomics Review is helpful because the review is a very manual process.
 These instructions outline how to create a similar report.
-After verifying that the data files look relatively normal.
-The structure of this report also provides a roadmap of how to conduct a manual review of candidates.
+The structure of this report also provides a roadmap to carry out the manual review of candidates.

 The structure of this report is:
 1. Introduction: a brief description of the patient's history, where the data comes from, and/or what results are expected.
 2. Files Used: a list of Google Bucket paths (or local paths if the final outputs will be stored locally) pointing to the files used for pVACview and IGV.
 3. Basic data QC Review: QC metrics used to evaluate basic data quality.
-6. HLA allele review: A comparison between HLA allele predictions between different algorithms and (if included) clinical HLA typing.
+4. HLA allele review: A comparison between HLA allele predictions between different algorithms and (if included) clinical HLA typing.
 This is important because we do not want to predict candidates for alleles that are not in the patient.
-7. Review of multi-algorithm support for strong binding affinity: A description of the predicted binding affinity of candidates of interest.
+5. Review of multi-algorithm support for strong binding affinity: A description of the predicted binding affinity of candidates of interest.
 This section contains detailed notes of the review done using pVACview.
-8. Tumor type / driver variant review: What variants we expect to see and if they are known to drive tumor progression.
+6. Tumor type / driver variant review: What variants we expect to see and if they are known to drive tumor progression.
 These will be important neoantigen candidates to prioritize.
-9. Fusion review: Fusion candidates that need further review.
+7. Fusion review: Fusion candidates that need further review.
-10. Comparison to orthogonal variant calls: a comparison of the pipeline's variant calls to another source of variant information (if included).
+8. Comparison to orthogonal variant calls: a comparison of the pipeline's variant calls to another source of variant information (if included).
-11. IGV review: This section is dedicated to the final stage for visually verifying the candidates of interest in IGV.
+9. IGV review: This section is dedicated to the final stage for visually verifying the candidates of interest in IGV.
 Often this section functions as a conclusion for the immunogenomics review.
 It details how many candidates were reviewed, which candidates got rejected and why, and other interesting or concerning things of note from the case.

 We have created several scripts to aid in the generation of these lists of metrics